 Car ownership is less of a luxury than a necessity in many places.
 That said, the experience is far from inexpensive.
 In addition to maintenance, fuel, and the cost of purchasing the vehicle, it isn’t cheap (or optional) to ensure you’re adequately insured.
-And all of that doesn’t even account for the car insurance increases most people seem to see annually.
+And all that doesn’t account for the car insurance increases most people see annually.

 Auto Insurance Impacts By Your Policy and Car

-A large portion of your car insurance premiums is determined by the specifics of your policy and car.
+The specifics of your policy and car determine many of your car insurance premiums.
 While some costs in these areas are unavoidable, there is also the potential to optimize your insurance rates.

 Make and model of the car

-Since different cars have different levels of expenses, the type of car you drive will inevitably factor into the cost of your insurance.
-If you insure a pricier vehicle, you will face a more expensive insurance rate since there are higher costs on the line in the case of an accident.
+Since different cars have different expense levels, the type of car you drive will inevitably factor into the cost of your insurance.
+If you insure a pricier vehicle, you will face a more expensive insurance rate since higher costs are on the line in the case of an accident.

-As is the case with any insurance, insurance deductibles are an essential factor in the overall cost.
+As with any insurance, insurance deductibles are essential to the overall cost.
 There is often flexibility with plans that allow you to choose between different levels of deductibles for different resulting prices.

 The most common deductible levels are $500 and $1,000.
 The $500 deductible has an average six-month premium of around $700-$800, while the $1,000 deductible tends to save you about $100 on the same policy.
 That said, in the case of a claim, you will be liable to pay more out of pocket.